rimutaka/folding-furniture/readme.md

 ![overlocking](img/bag-overlocking.jpg)

-#### The knots on both sides of the eyelet are stopping the cord from coming out and getting lost
+#### The knots on both sides of the eyelet are stopping the cord from coming out.

 ![eyelets](img/bag-eyelet.jpg)